cfpb/capital-framework/src/cf-icons/usage.md

 ## The basics

-The cf-icon-prefix class applies all shared icon styles including the font family.
+The class defined by the @cf-icon-prefix variable applies all shared icon styles including the font family.
 By default, this class will be named `cf-icon` but it can be changed in the settings.
 All icons must use three classes, one for the base class, one to select the desired icon, and one for the chosen pseudo-element.
 For example:

 ```
 <span class="cf-icon